DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 - In RetiledStart, the tiles list isn't correctly centered in the page.
 Tried to fix this, but nothing seemed to work.
 - The unpin icon is slightly too large (issue #76 https://github.com/DrewNaylor/Retiled/issues/76)
 - Currently only .desktop files in "/usr/share/applications" are accessed.
+- The search button in the top-right of the All Apps list is unimplemented, but I kept it there because it would probably look weird without it.

 Please note that these known issues may not be recorded in the issue tracker, so they won't show up at the link below.